DOI-USGS/ISIS3/Testing-ISIS3-Using-ctest.md

 # Running Tests

 ISIS tests now work through [ctest](https://cmake.org/cmake/help/v3.4/manual/ctest.1.html).
 Unit tests are by default put into the build/unitTest directory.
 The most simple way to run test of a certain type is using the `-R <regex>` option, which only runs tests which match the regex.
-Test names are generally in the form `app_test_<app>`, `unit_test_<obj>`, `module_test_<module>` and so on.
-We use the naming system to define which test to run using the regex option as outlined below.

 It is important to note the many of the tests rely on an ISISROOT environment variable to be set to the build directory.
 If it is not set you will see almost all tests fail.
 App test must have the bin in the build directory appended to the environment path.
+Using the setisis script on your build directory should fix these environment issues for you.

 ```
 # inside your build directory